 - All transfers

 This morning, depart Ljubljana by bus for Budapest.
-Lunch is on your own.
-When you arrive in Budapest in the late afternoon, you'll be transferred to your hotel and enjoy a brief orientation walk and Welcome Drink.
+When you arrive in Budapest at around noon, you'll be transferred to your hotel and enjoy a brief orientation walk and Welcome Drink.

 After breakfast, set out on an included walking tour of Budapest.
 Known as the “Queen of the Danube,” Budapest is divided by the beautiful river, with Pest to its east, and Buda to its west.
 During your stay, you may wish to visit the medieval buildings at Buda’s Castle Hill, where a massive castle complex and its ramparts high above the Danube have been designated a UNESCO World Heritage Site.
 Walk across the Danube bridges, including the famous Chain Bridge, first opened in 1849 to link the two provincial towns of Buda and Pest, and a symbol of Hungarian liberty in more recent times.
 See the imposing riverfront Parliament Building and visit Heroes’ Square, a memorial to the great leaders in Hungary’s history dominated by the great Millennium Monument.

 Another Budapest highlight is the Matthias Church, formally named the Church of Our Lady and used for the coronations of Hungarian kings.
 Dating to the 13th century, the structure is a fascinating blend of architectural styles utilized during reconstruction at different times in its history.

 At the conclusion of your walking tour, the rest of the day is free for you to explore this grand city on your own.
 Lunch is on your own.